 Public Beta is for users who would like to test builds and share feedback with the Adobe product teams.
 Beta participants want to engage with the development process, are willing to run separate builds of their applications, and understand they may encounter unforeseen issues due to unique system configurations.

-The Rush mobile beta builds can be downloaded on the Google Play Store (Android) and Testflight (iOS).
+The Adobe Premiere Rush mobile beta builds can be downloaded on the Google Play Store (Android) and Testflight (iOS).

 To personalize your experience and improve our products, Adobe may collect the following information: